vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/ganache-cli.md

 (9) 0xa64f754b8bb3c147954c74f14006341d54104498 (~100 ETH)
 ```

-**Disclaimer: Do not use these accounts on production**
+**Disclaimer: Do not use these accounts in production.**

-You have the corresponding private keys for them.
+You have the corresponding private keys for them:

 ```
 Private Keys